NYPL/drb-etl-pipeline/README.md

 - `--offset` Skips the first `n` rows of an import process
 - `--singleRecord` Accepts a single record identifier for the current process and imports that record only.
 Setting this will ignore `ingestType`, `limit` and `offset`.

-To set up a local environment there is a special process to initialize a database and search cluster.
-To set this up run `python main.py --process DevelopmentSetupProcess` which will run a short import process and populate the database with some sample data.
+To set up a local environment there is a special process to initialize a database and search cluster which is the `DevelopmentSetupProcess`.
+However, it's recommended to run the `DevelopmentSetupProcess` and `APIProcess` at the same time to build the most efficient local environment.
+To do so one of these commands should be run: `make up` or `docker compose up`.
+These commands will run the docker-compose file in the codebase so it's highly recommended to have Docker/Docker Desktop installed locally.
+After running one of the commands, a short import process will occur and populate the database with some sample data alongside running the API locally.
+This will allow you to query the API at `localhost:5000` and query the ESC at `localhost:9200`.

+The docker compose file uses the sample-compose.yaml file in the `config` directory and additional configratuions and dependencies can be added to the file to build upon your local environment.

-To run the API locally run `python main.py --process APIProcess` which will allow you to query the API at `localhost:5000`
+To run the processes inividually the command should be in this format `python main.py --process APIProcess`.

 The currently available processes are: